kpien/msafer/README.md

 ## Usage

-`map_safe()` helps to distinguish where the error occurs when we are running the function `map()`, thus it takes in all the arguments that `map()` takes in, split the vector recursively until it find the error line, and returns false right where the error occurs.
+When running the function `map()`, `map_safe()` helps determine where the error occurs.
+It takes in the same arguments as `map()`, splits the vector recursively until it finds the error line, and returns false right where the error occurs.

 ## Example